macromaster-app/recommendation-model/README.md

 # recommendation-model
-This repo contains the code for creating the apps recommentation model
+Contains code for creating the app's recommentation model